TradeHouseMedia/tradecore-sdk-ios-sample/docs/tradecore-sdk-instream.md

 let instreamVideo = TradecoreInstreamVideo(zoneId: String, player: AVPlayer, delegate: TradecoreInstreamVideoDelegate?)
 ```

-- `zoneID` - the identifier provided by TradeCore platform
+- `zoneID` - the identifier provided by the TradeCore platform
 - `player` - the video player that shows the app content
-- `delegate` - the instance of class that will manager the lifecycle events of the instream ad.
+- `delegate` - the instance of a class that will manage the lifecycle events of the instream ad.

 ## Load Ad

-To start ad loading process you should call the `loadAd()` method of the `TradecoreInstreamVideo `:
+To start the ad loading process, you should call the `loadAd()` method of the `TradecoreInstreamVideo `:

 ``` swift
 instreamVideo.loadAd()